WOLED vs. QD-OLED

 A WOLED monitor next to a QD-OLED monitor.

-The market for OLED monitors has grown exponentially since the first dedicated OLED monitor came onto the consumer market in 2022.
+The market for OLED monitors has grown exponentially since the first dedicated OLED monitor came out in 2022.
 These displays bring far better motion handling and superior picture quality compared to LED-backlit monitors.
-That said, OLED is just an umbrella term, and there are two different types of OLEDs: QD-OLED, made by Samsung Display, and LG Display's WOLED.
+That said, OLED is just an umbrella term, and there are two main types of OLEDs: QD-OLED, made by Samsung Display, and LG Display's WOLED.

-With so many marketing terms thrown out there, it can be confusing about the different types of OLEDs available.
+With so many marketing terms thrown around, it can be confusing to understand the different types of OLEDs available.
 You're probably wondering whether QD-OLED is better than WOLED, and vice versa.
 For the most part, QD-OLEDs do have the advantage because of their more vivid colors.
 However, they only have this advantage in dark rooms because of the black level raise in bright rooms.
-So, if you want a monitor for bright rooms, WOLEDs have the advantage because they retain their black levels better in bright rooms.
-Other factors, like text clarity and uniformity, are minor compared to these main differences and can even come down to personal preference.
+So, if you want a monitor for bright rooms, WOLEDs have the advantage because they retain their black levels better in well-lit spaces.
+There are some other small differences, like text clarity and uniformity, but factors beyond the panel type also affect them.

-Essentially, go for a QD-OLED for gaming in a dark room, but get a WOLED if you have a bright room and you can't control the lighting.
+Essentially, go for a QD-OLED for use in a dark room, but get a WOLED if you have a bright room and you can't control the lighting.

 However, before buying a new OLED monitor and deciding which panel type you want, it's also important to understand the technical differences between the two.